The 10 Worst Gardening Mistakes You Can Make

 Try using my garden planning spreadsheets to help you determine how much space you need for your plants.

 Fix it: it’s going to be a tough decision, but you may need to pull up a couple of plants.
-Keep the healthiest looking ones and pull as many or as few as you need to get to recommended spacing for that plant.

 4. You plant in too much sun or too much shade.